uncommitted6453/kzg-commitments/README.md

 make
 ```

-but you can also run the program manually with
+but you can also run the program manually after building with

 ```sh
 cd kzg-commitments/cpp/testing